top of page

 The minimum training for basic competence is 40 live (not online) hours.
 To be considered a Certified Lymphatic Therapist (trained for post surgical and cancer) is a minimum of 135 live hours.
 Most CLT's are physical and occupational therapists or nurses, and they usually work in cancer clinics.
 Very few massage therapists undergo the rigorous training it takes to become a CLT.

-What is a Lymphaic Massage?
+What is a Lymphatic Massage?

 Technically, it is NOT a massage at all, and the correct terminology is Manual Lymphatic Drainage (MLD) or Lymphatic Drainage Therapy (LDT).
 It is an advanced manual therapy in which the therapist uses a range of specialized and gentle, rhythmic, pumping techniques to move the skin in the direction of lymph flow.
 This stimulates the lymphatic vessels which carry substances vital to the defense of the body, removes waste products, and excess fluid (swelling).
 This is a delicate and deeply relaxing therapy to receive.